By Terry Corbell

 Positioned under the doodle is this statement: “Celebrate freedom.
 Support a free and open Internet.”

-Further, Susan Molinari, Google’s vice president of public policy and government affairs for the Americas, blogs: “We’ve only just begun to see what a free and open Internet can do for people and for the freedom we cherish.”
+Further, Susan Molinari, Google’s vice president of public policy and government affairs for the Americas, blogged: “We’ve only just begun to see what a free and open Internet can do for people and for the freedom we cherish.”

 Both statements are meaningful, but Google’s declarations about freedom are representative of at least three contradictions: